 - HTTP GET Timeout (required): The number of seconds that the agent will wait for a response by the HTTP server before declaring that datapoint failed.
 The default value is 5 seconds.

-- Proxy Server Address: Specify the IP address of FQDN of the proxy server used.
+- Proxy Server Address: Specify the IP address or FQDN of the proxy server.

 - Port: Specify the TCP/IP port used by the proxy server.